-When browsing cannabis strains or purchasing cannabis at a shop, you may notice strains are commonly broken up into three distinct groups: indica, sativa, and hybrid.
-Most consumers have used these familiar cannabis types (indica and sativa) as a touchstone for predicting effects:
+When browsing Leafly or purchasing cannabis at a dispensary, you may notice strains are commonly broken up into three distinct groups: indica, sativa, and hybrid.
+Most consumers have used these three cannabis types as a standard for predicting effects.

-- Indica strains are believed to be physically sedating, perfect for relaxing with a movie or as a nightcap before bed.
+Indica strains are believed to be physically sedating, which make them perfect for relaxing with a movie or as a nightcap before bed.

 This belief that indicas, sativas, and hybrids deliver distinct effects is so deeply rooted in mainstream cannabis culture that budtenders typically begin their strain recommendations by asking you which of these three types you prefer.

-- Indica and sativa: Origin and evolution of the terms
+Indica vs. sativa: The origin and evolution of strain terminology

-The indica, sativa, and hybrid system is no doubt convenient, especially when first entering the vast, overwhelming world of cannabis.
+The indica, sativa, and hybrid system we use to predict cannabis effects is no doubt convenient, especially when first entering the vast, overwhelming world of cannabis.
 With so many strains and products to choose from, where else are we to begin?

 “The clinical effects of the cannabis chemovar have nothing to do with whether the plant is tall and sparse vs. short and bushy, or whether the leaflets are narrow or broad.”Ethan Russo, cannabis researcher and neurologist

 But first, we asked two prominent cannabis researchers if the sativa/indica classification should have any bearing on a consumer’s strain selection.
-Ethan Russo is a neurologist whose research in cannabis psychopharmacology is respected worldwide, and Jeffrey Raber, Ph.D., is a chemist who founded the first independent testing lab to analyze cannabis terpenes in a commercial capacity, The Werc Shop.
+Ethan Russo is a neurologist whose research in cannabis psychopharmacology is respected worldwide, and Jeffrey Raber, Ph.D., is a chemist who founded the first independent testing lab, The Werc Shop, to analyze cannabis terpenes in a commercial capacity.

 “The way that the sativa and indica labels are utilized in commerce is nonsense,” Russo told Leafly.
 “The clinical effects of the cannabis chemovar have nothing to do with whether the plant is tall and sparse vs. short and bushy, or whether the leaflets are narrow or broad.”